Skip to content

 Major Cities and Population Centers

-Delaware’s population is concentrated in the northern part of the state, with significant distribution across all three counties.
-Each county features distinct urban and rural characteristics.
+Delaware’s population is concentrated in the northern part of the state, with a spread across all three counties.
+Each county has its own mix of urban and rural areas.

 Largest Cities in Delaware